Dimension Jump (Red Dwarf episode): Production

-The idea behind this episode came as a result of Chris Barrie (simultaneously filming this series while playing Gordon Brittas, another character disliked by those around him in The Brittas Empire) asking Rob Grant and Doug Naylor for the chance to play someone heroic, suffering from what he described as 'git overload'.
+The idea behind this episode came as a result of Chris Barrie (simultaneously filming this series while playing Gordon Brittas, another character disliked by those around him in The Brittas Empire) asking Rob Grant and Doug Naylor for the chance to play someone heroic, suffering from what he described as "git overload".

 The ending scene went through numerous changes.
 The plan was to have Rimmer drop a load of kippers on Ace, but it didn't work on comic or practical levels.
 Since this didn't work well, the text scroll was added in the post production.

 Several models for the episode were produced, including Ace's ship, the Io city dome and the Space Corps test space station.
 Filming of Ace's ship crashing into Starbug involved flying it through space on wires.
 The Starbug crash site was achieved using an ocean moon miniature construction.

 For the first time in the series run, the end theme tune was changed.
 The director, Ed Bye, requested a "naff organ sound" to end the episode.
 In keeping with the Rimmer theme, Howard Goodall performed an instrumental arrangement over the end credits.

 The regular cast all get to play their alternative universe roles.
 Chris Barrie plays Ace Rimmer, Craig Charles is Spanners, Danny John-Jules is the Chaplain, Robert Llewellyn is Bongo, and Hattie Hayridge got the chance to play more than just a computer head as Mellie.
 Kalli Greenwood appeared as Mrs. Rimmer and Simon Gaffney appeared as Young Rimmer—reprising their roles from Polymorph (and Simon also appeared as young Rimmer in "Timeslides"), while Hetty Baynes voiced the Cockpit Computer.

+Grant and Naylor's script for the episode was collected in the 1993 book Primordial Soup.

 Cultural references

 The spaceship scene introducing Ace Rimmer parodies the 1986 Tom Cruise movie Top Gun and even features similar heroic music.
-Jaws is mentioned by Lister as to where they're going in the middle of the night with fishing rods.
-After hearing Lister's nickname given by Ace, Rimmer references Skippy, "'Ace and Skipper?'
-You sound like a kids' TV series about a boy and his bush kangaroo!"

-The episode plays heavily on the theory, for every decision, the alternative is played in another reality, opening the possibilities to infinite universes where anything could be true.
-Lister sums this up by saying, somewhere, there may be a super freaky weird reality where Rimmer is the better looking of the two.
-All the alternative characters appear as 'better' than those in the current reality; Rimmer is heroic and sexually irresistible, Lister is a brilliant engineer married to Kristine Kochanski, The Cat is a morally respectable chaplain, Kryten is a high-ranking space corps official, able to give orders rather than receive them.